Abrahamkinuthia4723/number-system-converter/Readme.md

 ## 💻 2.
 Program Documentation

-### 2.1 Program Description
+### 2.1 Program Overview
+This C program automates number system conversions between:

+- **Binary** (base 2)
+- **Octal** (base 8)
+- **Decimal** (base 10)
+- **Hexadecimal** (base 16)

-This C program allows a user to input:
+It allows the user to enter:

-- A number to convert
+1. The number to convert
-- The base they are converting **from**
-- The base they are converting **to**
+2. The base of that number
+3. The base to convert it into

-The program then prints the converted number automatically.
+The program then automatically performs the conversion and displays the final result.

 ---

+### 2.2 Features

+- Supports four major number systems (2, 8, 10, 16)
+- Handles both uppercase and lowercase hexadecimal inputs
+- Uses modular design through two main functions (toDecimal and fromDecimal)
+- Displays clean and user-friendly output
+-Efficient and accurate conversions

+---

-### 2.2 Source Code
+### 2.3 Source Code
 ```c
 #include <stdio.h>
 #include <string.h>